 Step 1: Prep and roast the Pumpkin and boil the pasta

-Remove the seeds and peel your winter squash – unless you’ve chosen one like the Kabocha squash or delecita squash that has an edible, tender skin.
+Remove the seeds and peel your winter squash – unless you’ve chosen ones like the Kabocha squash or delicata squash that has an edible, tender skin.
 Check out how to peel and cube a butternut squash if that is what you decide to use.

 I cut my squash into one-inch chunks and then roast them till they are nice and lightly browned on the edges.
 If you’d like smaller chunks for your pasta salad, go ahead and cut and roast the one-inch chunks and then cut them down after roasting.